BetterMuSeek

 Find more about guitar body shapes here.

 It offers a comfortable playing experience while exuding a sense of sophistication.
-The Newporter’s sleek curves provide excellent access to higher frets, making it a versatile choice for both strumming and fingerstyle techniques.
+The Newporter’s sleek curves provide excellent access to higher frets, making it a versatile choice for strumming and fingerstyle techniques.
 Its body binding in aged white adds a touch of elegance, accentuating the guitar’s overall aesthetic appeal.

 Dimensions